imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 - PEP-8 defines three types of comments,
   - **Block comments:** which is written for a single or a collection of code lines.
 This can be done either when you want to explain a set of lines or just want to segregate code.
 In the above example, you can see `# Step {1, 2, 3}` used as segregation comment and `# run when file is directly executed` used to explain a set of code lines.
   - **Inline comments:** which are added on the same line as the code.
 For example, see how `# to handle csv files` is used to justify the pandas package import.
-PEP-8 suggests to use inline comments sparingly.
+PEP-8 suggests using inline comments sparingly.
-  - **Documentation Strings:** these are used for documentations for module, functions or classes.
+  - **Documentation Strings:** these are used for documentation for module, functions or classes.
 PEP-257 suggests using multiline comment for docstring *(using """)*.
-Example of module and function docstrings *(short for documentation strings)* is provided in the sample code above.
+An example of module and function docstrings *(short for documentation strings)* is provided in the sample code above.
 - We should be as descriptive in our comments as possible.
 Try to separate functional sections of your code, provide explanations for complex code lines, provide details about the input/output of functions, etc. How do you know you have enough comments? - If you think someone with half your expertise can understand the code without calling you middle of the night! 😤

 ### Indentations - Tabs vs Spaces

-- Frankly, I am only going to touch this topic with a long stick 🧹.There are already several [articles](https://softwareengineering.stackexchange.com/questions/57/tabs-versus-spaces-what-is-the-proper-indentation-character-for-everything-in-e), [reddit threads](https://www.reddit.com/r/learnpython/comments/8cann8/tabs_vs_spaces_i_dont_get_it/) and even tv series (Silicon valley :tv:) where this topic has been discussed a lot!
+- Frankly, I am only going to touch this topic with a long stick 🧹.
+There are already several [articles](https://softwareengineering.stackexchange.com/questions/57/tabs-versus-spaces-what-is-the-proper-indentation-character-for-everything-in-e), [reddit threads](https://www.reddit.com/r/learnpython/comments/8cann8/tabs_vs_spaces_i_dont_get_it/) and even tv series (Silicon valley 📺) where this topic has been discussed a lot!
 - Want my 2 cents?
 Pick any modern IDE *(like VSCode, Sublime, etc)*, set indentations to tabs, and set 1 tab = 4 spaces.
 Done 😏

 ## Additional tips

 - Till now we have discussed how to either structure the project or format the code.
-Next, we will cover generic set of good practices which will save you some pain down the line 😬
+Next, we will cover a generic set of good practices which will save you some pain down the line 😬

 ### Logging

-- Instead of printing statement in the console which is temporary (do a `cls` and poof it's gone💨), a better idea is to save these statements in a separate file, which you can always go back and refer.
+- Instead of printing statements in the console which is temporary (do a `cls` and poof it's gone💨), a better idea is to save these statements in a separate file, which you can always go back and refer to.
 This is logging 📜
 - Python provides an [inbuilt function](https://docs.python.org/3.7/library/logging.html) for logging.
-By referring the official [how to](https://docs.python.org/3.7/howto/logging.html), logging to a file is super easy,
+By referring to the official [how to](https://docs.python.org/3.7/howto/logging.html), logging to a file is super easy,

 ```{code-block}
 ---